Noah85443/scriptie_ki/README.md

 - CODA: quantitative 3D reconstruction of large tissues at cellular resolution: 3D reconstruction of pancreas
   - Coarse alignment: using rigid-body registration where translation and rotation matrix are found by Radon transform with cross correlation
     - Possible different method: Log polar transform (Features based image registration using cross correlation and Radon transform)
-    - Elaboration:
+  - Area specific alignment:
     - Create multi point grid over target and origin image
     - Create cost function for overlay with warped image
     - Optimze the cost function using gradient descent, Gauss-Newton or Levenberg-Marquardt (keep regularization in mind)
   - Cell detection based on nuclear coordinates
     - The use of the pretrained ResNet50 (we can do our own network or stardist
   - Create 3D images based on coordinates